MaryamOmar/Neighborhood-Insight-Qurtubah/README.md

 - How diverse are the destinations in Qurtubah?
 - What are the best destinations?
 - How walkable is Qurtubah?
-- How is the neighborhood suitble for each age group?
-- How is the neighborhood mother-child friendly?
+- How is the neighborhood family friendly?
 - How is rent affected in comparsion to other neighborhoods?

 ## DATA